Understand your company's position and learn more about the options available

 Don't worry - there are thousands of other company directors in the same position.
 If you are struggling to keep up with your Covid loan repayments, speak to a member of the Real Business Rescue team to discuss your options.
 It's Free & Confidential.

 The team are available now - 0800 644 6080

 If your company’s financial problems are too great to be turned around, you may need to consider voluntarily placing your company into liquidation.
 This is done by appointing an insolvency practitioner to begin a Creditors’ Voluntary Liquidation, sometimes known as a CVL.
 A CVL is a formal insolvency procedure which brings about the end of an insolvent company in an orderly manner.
 All creditor relations are handled by the insolvency practitioner from the moment the company enters liquidation, and they will also be in charge of identifying and selling any company assets.
 Once all assets have been realised and distributed to creditors, any remaining money owed by the company will be written off unless any of this has been personally guaranteed.

 The final step is for the company’s name to be removed from the register held at Companies House, and at this point the company will no longer legally exist.
 While this is never an ideal situation for a company to end up at, for a business which is bankrupt and has no realistic chance of recovery, liquidation is the best way of ensuring the company is closed in a legal, professional, and orderly way.

 If your business is bankrupt or you are worried it could be in danger of going bust in the near future, the best thing you can do is to obtain the help and advice of a licensed insolvency practitioner.
-At Real Business Rescue we have over 70 offices located up and down the UK, so no matter where in the country you are based you are never far from an expert.
-For immediate support, or to arrange a completely free no-obligation consultation, contact Real Business Rescue today on 0800 644 6080.
+At Real Business Rescue we have nationwide offices located up and down the UK, so no matter where in the country you are based you are never far from an expert.
+For immediate support, or to arrange a completely free no-obligation consultation, contact Real Business Rescue today.